 All students are required to have a traditional translation of the Bible for classes.
-Acceptable translations are King James Version, New King James Version, New American Standard Version, New International Version, Holman Christian Standard or New Living Translation.
+Acceptable translations are the English Standard, King James, New King James, New American Standard, New International, Christian Standard or New Living Translation.

 Lower School (Pre-K-5th)